LOADING ...

 Bắt đầu làm bài nào

-Birmingham, 1974, there occurred a murder
+Birmingham, 1974, there occurred a bloody

 The men were taken to Morkham to be tested for